blog banner desktop image blog banner mobile image

 Larger vehicles would include anything longer than thirty feet, up to and including super tankers.
 Autonomous navigation of large ocean-going vessels is almost a commercial reality.
 “Almost” means the technology is more or less there, but regulations restrict its use.
 Rigorous testing and refinement are still needed, similar to the situation with self-driving cars.

-UUVs, also sometimes called Autonomous Underwater Vehicles (AUVs), can run an underwater mission without human intervention.
+Autonomous Underwater Vehicles (AUVs) can run an underwater mission without human intervention.
 They can follow a predetermined route, and even have some limited decision-making capability.
-An example is pipeline inspection, in which some UUVs can automatically find a pipeline and follow it.
-The UUV can video the pipeline in high resolution and avoid some obstacles while doing so.
+An example is pipeline inspection, in which some AUVs can automatically find a pipeline and follow it.
+The AUV can video the pipeline in high resolution and avoid some obstacles while doing so.

 Form Factor

-As with Unmanned Surface Vehicles, (and most other things, too) form follows function.
-That is, the size and shape of unmanned underwater vehicles (UUVs) are mostly determined by the intended use.
+As with Uncrewed Surface Vehicles, (and most other things, too) form follows function.
+That is, the size and shape of autonomous underwater vehicles (AUVs) are mostly determined by the intended use.

-Many, but not all UUVs come in a cylindrical shape, similar to a torpedo or submarine.
+Many, but not all AUVs come in a cylindrical shape, similar to a torpedo or submarine.
 Many other shapes are possible, if less common.

 YUCO AUVs, designed by SEABER.